-Strangers have the potential to become friends, while families and friends bond more closely because of the positive experiences they've shared on the dancefloor.
+Strangers have the potential to become friends, while families and friends bond more closely because of the positive experiences they've shared on the dance floor.

-3. Dancing for Relaxation
+3. Source of Relaxation

 Dancing helps bodies and minds relax as the music and surroundings take people away from their anxiety and frustration for a while.